How To Deploy Grafana Loki and Save Data to MinIO

 volumes section of your

-docker-compose.yaml to refer to the local folder where you have downloaded the
+docker-compose.yaml to refer to the local folder on the host system where you have downloaded the

 docker-compose.yaml, we also define a network and expose ports of the container running MinIO server.
 In this case, port 9000 and 9001 will be exposed to your local machine in order for you to access MinIO server with a browser.